LishengSun/metaLC-post-challenge-analysis-2nd-round/figs/lc/README.md

 ## Algorithms' learning curves with final rankings

-In this folder, we provide insights into how ranking of algorithms change w.r.t. the training data size (see an example in Figure 1).
+In this folder, we provide insights into how algorithm rankings shift w.r.t. the training data size (see an example in Figure 1).
+This pertains to datasets where certain algorithm groups consistently outperform others in the learning curve.
 Algorithms are color-coded based on their final ranking.
-It can be seen that a group of algorithms represented in dark blue dominates throughout the learning curve.
-In other words, algorithm that ranked first initially tends to maintain a very high rank by the end of the process across most datasets.
-In such cases, BOS baseline can be more efficient compared to DDQN because it can achieve comparable/better performances while being easier to implement.
+It can be seen that a group of algorithms represented in dark blue dominates throughout the entire learning curve.
+In other words, these algorithms that initially secures the top rank tends to maintain a remarkably high rank by the end of the process across most datasets.
+In such cases, BOS baseline can be more efficient compared to DDQN, as it can achieve comparable/better performances while being easier to implement.

 ![Fig 1](flora.svg)